Wychwood

 Intersection of St. Clair Avenue West and Wychwood Avenue

-Three heritage-designated churches are visible at the intersection of St. Clair Avenue West and Wychwood Avenue: St. Michael and Angels All Anglican Church, St. Clair Avenue Baptist Church, and Wychwood Davenport Presbyterian Church.
-St. Michael and Angels All Anglican Church at the southeast corner of the intersection was constructed in the 1910s-20s and features a collection of beautiful stained glass windows in its church sanctuary.
+These heritage-designated churches are visible at the intersection of St. Clair Avenue West and Wychwood Avenue.
+St. Michael and All Angels Anglican Church at the southeast corner of the intersection was constructed in the 1910s-20s and features a collection of beautiful stained glass windows in its church sanctuary.
 St. Clair Avenue Baptist Church at 152 Wychwood Avenue near the northwest corner of the intersection dates back to 1924-25.
-At the northeast corner, Wychwood Davenport Presbyterian Church was constructed in 1937, and served the community for many years until the congregation moved to another church building down the street.
-Since that time, the church has been used as a filming location for productions such as 'The Handmaid's Tale' and is now subject to redevelopment proposals.
+A third church that was at the northeast corner of the intersection, Wychwood Davenport Presbyterian Church, was constructed in 1937, and served the community for many years until the congregation moved to another church building down the street.
+The church was used as a filming location for productions such as 'The Handmaid's Tale' and was torn down in 2023.

 Jennylynd James Artbox